What’s a Private or Corporate PPA?

 PPAs are widely accepted in the U.S., Europe and Scandinavian markets.
 Recently, there has been a growing trend in Latin America, with the support of corporate partners, committing to long-term PPAs.

-Private PPAs were pioneered by the data centers that needed huge amounts of energy and resources to operate.
-However, the interest of entering into PPAs is not limited to just a certain type of business or geographical area.
-Now, it is common for companies, across industries, to be conscious of their energy sources, costs, and carbon footprint.
+While private PPAs were originally pioneered by data centers that needed large amounts of energy and resources to operate, PPAs are no longer limited to a certain type of business or geographical area.
+In fact, it is now common for companies across industries to be conscious of their energy sources, costs, and carbon footprint.
 Large banks, retailers, restaurant chains, and telecommunications companies have all widely published details of their PPAs.